Espresso-Aficionados/website/guides/water.md

 [Read Detailed Explanations here](#explanations-of-waters-in-the-water-recipe-table)

-* Fam's recipe above has been modified for easier use from Potassium Bicarbonate to Baking Soda.
+* Fam's recipe above has been modified for easier use from potassium bicarbonate to baking soda.
 According to Sagebush "Baking Soda smoothes out the brightness quiet a bit.
 Potassium is more flavour transparent but adds a distinct metallic taste."
-Use the factors below to switch back to using Potassium Bicarbonate if desired.
+Use the factors below to switch back to using potassium bicarbonate if desired.

 ### Conversion of Baking Soda vs Potassium Bicarbonate
-The use of Baking Soda and Potassium Bicarbonate for this purpose is for alkalinity.
-To switch between one value to another is simply multiplying it by a factor.
-The molecular weight of Baking Soda is 84 g/mol.
-The molecular weight of Potassium Bicarbonate is 100 g/mol.
+The use of baking soda and Potassium bicarbonate for this purpose is for alkalinity.
+To switch from one value to another you simply multiply it by a factor.
+The molecular weight of baking soda is 84 g/mol.
+The molecular weight of potassium bicarbonate is 100 g/mol.

 Baking Soda -> Potassium Bicarbonate = (weight you wish to convert) * (mw of Potassium Bicarbonate / mw of Baking Soda) = (weight) * 100/84